Curriculum

 Connecting with plants is like a muscle we can train to cultivate deeper relationships.
 In this class, students will spend time sitting with plants both outside of class time and during class together, practicing a heart-centred tuning to nature and felt observation.
 We will work with our voices of self-judgement and our inner critic about what is possible or real.
 Through this class, students will engage with plants as beings, cultivate a deep connection with plants, and learn to apply this to their herbalism practice.

-Time: 9 hours in person.
+Time: 9 hours live

 • Body systems - Anatomy & Physiology